MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 This repository contains the MEF LSO Sonata SDK.
 It includes API definitions for the following functional areas:

+*  Serviceability (Address/Site validation and Product Offering Qualification)
+*  Product Quote
 *  Product Order
-*  Product Offering Qualification
 *  Product Inventory

+It also holds Payload Descriptions for the following structures that are used with these APIs
-*  JSON representations for Product Spec description for Ordering & Serviceability
+*  JSON representations for Product Spec descriptions (initially for MEF Access Eline services)
 *  JSON representations for Place description

 The MEF LSO Sonata SDK is released under the Apache 2.0 license.